Fringe Benefits

 Why Do Companies Give Fringe Benefits?

 - Keep current employees satisfied.
 Fringe benefits can help create a better work-life balance and boost morale, which can incentivize employees to stay.
-The key is offering resources that align with your employees’ interests and goals; fringe benefits help you achieve this.
+The key is offering resources that align with your employees’ interests and goals—fringe benefits help you achieve this.

 - Create the gateway to career advancements.
 Some benefits, like job training and tuition reimbursement, can make way for your employees to acquire new skills, leading to promotions within the company.

-Is Vacation Time a Fringe Benefit?
+Is Vacation a Fringe Benefit?

 Paid vacation is not a requirement in many employees’ eyes, so offering it can boost their feelings of work satisfaction.